Home / News and Blog / Global Capacity Building / Global Capacity Building: improving care in Uganda, South Africa and Zambia

 In South Africa, the team met with an implementing grant which aims to strengthen paediatric burns care through health worker training in the Cape Winelands.
 This grant is being implemented by a range of UK and South African partners including the Children Hospital Trust UK and South Africa, Chelsea and Westminster NHS Foundation Trust, University of Cape Town and Red Cross Memorial Children’s Hospital.
 This focus is on increasing the knowledge and capacity of community health workers in care of children with burns in the Cape Winelands region by developing skills in managing burns in children via training and workshops.

-The second is the continuation of a long supported THET partnership between Global Anaesthesia Development Partnerships (GADP) and Society of Anaesthetists of Zambia which started in 2012.
+In Zambia, where THET has been working since 2009, the GCB programme is supporting the implementation of a long supported THET partnership between Global Anaesthesia Development Partnerships (GADP) and Society of Anaesthetists of Zambia which started in 2012.
 This specific GCB grant will focus on assessing the current landscape of anaesthesia provision across Zambia and grow links between physician and non-physician cadres.
 Currently there are only 60 anaesthetists for a population of 20.2 million, with capacity building activities involving up to 16 NHS volunteers.
 The Zambia Ministry of health has made excellent regional progress including the National Surgical Obstetric Anaesthesia Plan (NSOAP), this grant will further the sensitisation and capacity of anaesthetists in Zambia.

 Alongside the visits to grantees, THET held productive meetings with various charities, universities and institutions, including meetings with colleagues at the Foreign Commonwealth and Development Office (FCDO), WHO, and NHS Consortium and the Ministry of Health in Zambia.
 These meetings gave THET the opportunity to present the health partnership model and to understand the Health System Strengthening activities within South Africa and Zambia.
 THET is building reputation and networks within South Africa and is reviving some UK-Zambia partnerships.